 So I mentioned that this post is for people at any stage of their curl-appreciation.
 Me?
 I’m somewhere in-between learning to embrace and fully enhancing.
-It’s taken me 27 years to get to a point where I appreciate my naturally big, curly hair.
+It’s taken me all my life to get to a point where I appreciate my naturally big, curly hair.
 You see, I grew up in the English countryside in a white community which made it awkward to style my hair naturally.
 Though there were always a few who told me to embrace my curls and show them off, there were more people ready to bash them.
 To this day I still can’t wear my hair curly in my hometown without someone making a comment like “What have you done to your hair?”, “Why is your hair so big”, “Your hair looks like a bird’s nest” or “You look like Brian May”.
 No young person wants to be compared to a 70 year old person!

 During my shorter hair phase in college/uni I was able to wear my curls more often because they weren’t as big or wild as when I have longer hair.
 The longer my hair got though, the less inclined I was to go au natural.

 It really is my increased amount of travel that has led to me celebrating my curls.
 Not once, in all of my travels, have I ever had someone say something negative about my curly hair.
 Instead I am complimented on it, and as I have come to wear it curly more often the compliments are coming in from all over.
 I realised that the community I grew up in isn’t the opinion of the world, and I am so grateful for that realisation that came from a life of travel.
 In Norfolk I went to a salon where the hair dresser took an afro comb to my hair (I never went there again), in Maui I am mistaken for being Polynesian.

 Travel helped shape a new perspective on my hair, but the one thing bigger than perspective in building the confidence to embrace who you really are, is using the right products.